Gassandrid/ewan.my/content/Personal Canon.md

 ***

 [Yana Log Notes](https://yana-log.net/) and its anonymous curator, for showing what knowledge in biochem in the context of [[Transhumanism]] looks like through the [[Digital Garden]] lense I am familiar with.

+- In the modern sense, I can trace my entrance into the world of [[Neuropharmacology]] from here.

 **[[Gödel, Escher, Bach]]** by [[Douglas Hofstadter]]: consciousness emerging from strange loops, meaning from self-reference. unlike anything else in structure or substance. showed me that intelligence might be pattern all the way down.